 “Why?”
 Ehlo asked again.
 He had enough of their beating around the bush answers already.

 Ricky Chang turned to look at Ehlo again.
 He didn’t seem to lose patience with Ehlo like Ehlo would have predicted.
 He wouldn’t blame the man if Ricky Chang did indeed become upset with him.
 He just wanted to know the real answer.

 “I already told him,” Ricky Chang said.
 “He smells just like him.”

 Ricky Chang nodded.
 “Janice can’t go through that again.
 I won’t allow it.”
 He turned to Mr. and Mrs. Chu again.
 “You understand.
 You’re parents too.”

 Mr. and Mrs. Chu nodded at that time.

 That was when Victoria finally displayed some traces that she believed Ehlo’s words about the other three knowing her sister.
 Yet she still shook her head.
 “No, it can’t be.
 I don’t think he smells like Albert.
 Dad, you’ve mistaken.”

 “Does switching cologne help with the current situation?”
-Ehlo asked while Victoria was still in shocked from her father’s words.
+Ehlo asked while Victoria was still in shock from her father’s words.

 “Ehlo,” Mr. and Mrs. Huang chided at the same time.

-“No,” Mr. Chang responded, his voice stern as his expression.
+“No,” Ricky Chang responded, his voice stern as his expression.